 This chapter describes the maintenance and troubleshooting procedures for the DDU-2000 Series AED.
-The self-tests that are performed by the device are described along with the frequency and nature of routine maintenance for which the owner/operator is responsible.
+The self-tests that are automatically performed by the device are described along with recommended routine maintenance.
 A troubleshooting guide is provided to help diagnose user serviceable problems.